 The firm’s real strength, though, is in custom development and integration.
 Metryus has found remarkable success in uniting multiple APIs and service providers, developing custom solutions to serve digital banks, FinTechs, and other SMBs in the financial sector.

 One of their strengths is in UX/UI design, and their clients are typically pleased by the polished experience a Metryus project can offer.

 In essence, partnering with Metryus means taking on a fully outsourced FinTech software development team.
 The company offers a wide range of services to help get a new business off the ground, ranging from business consultations to mobile app development.

-development house can handle a wide variety of projects
+- Fully-staffed development house can handle a wide variety of projects

 - Highly experienced in UI/UX design and platform integration

 - Low cost compared to competitors in Europe or the US.

 - Clients should enter a relationship with a clear vision of their business goals

 One of the largest providers of payment processing solutions in the world, Wirecard AG boasts over 34,000 customers and is publicly traded on the Frankfurt Stock Exchange.

 Any FinTech software developer would do well to explore Wirecard’s offerings.
 Their options for payment processing are vast, covering everything from credit cards to Apple Pay.
 Available products include solutions for retail POS terminals and mobile card readers, as well as a variety of online platforms.